 Thomas Keenan is the Director of the Human Rights Project and Associate Professor of Comparative Literature at Bard College where he teaches media theory, literature, and human rights.
 He is the author of Fables of Responsibility: Aberrations and Predicaments in Ethics and Politics and editor of books on the museum and on the wartime journalism of Paul de Man.
 With Andras Riedlmayer, he started International Justice Watch (JUSTWATCH-L), an Internet discussion list on war crimes and transitional justice.
 He has served on the boards of WITNESS and the Soros Documentary Fund.
 He can be reached at email@example.com or 845-758-7086.

-Kasra Sarikhani is the 2013-2014 Human Rights and Media Fellow at the Human Rights Project.
+Kasra Sarikhani was the 2013-2014 Human Rights and Media Fellow at the Human Rights Project.
 A recent graduate from Bard College where he majored in Historical Studies and Human Rights, Kasra’s current research interests include theories of dissent in Central Europe during the Cold War, and, more broadly, the history of alternative modes of political engagement.